Harshita14-prog/Resume_Screening_Agent/README.md

 The prompt therefore explicitly instructs the model not to invent information.

-### CLI instead of UI
+### CLI Instead of UI

-A command-line interface was intentionally chosen because the challenge prioritizes a functioning end-to-end agent over visual polish.
+The CLI keeps the project small, reproducible, and easy for reviewers to run within the challenge constraints.

-A web interface could be added later without changing the core screening pipeline.
+A web interface could be added later.

 ---